 If you’ve ever held on to a farming dream, you know that one of the biggest obstacles can be funding.
 Every new project requires some investment of capital, and if you don’t have the cash you’d usually wind up taking out some kind of bank loan to make your dream a reality.
-Thanks to a new internet fundraising phenomenon, such arrangements may be a thing of the past.
+Thanks to a new internet fundraising phenomenon, including online titles loans, such arrangements may be a thing of the past.

 Over the past few months, I’ve been in email correspondence with Walter Jeffries of Sugar Mountain Farm about his latest project: building an on-farm, USDA approved butcher shop.
 Walter, a frequent commenter and sometimes guest contributor here at Food Renegade, raises pastured pigs with a rotational grazing method so they share mountain pastures with sheep, chickens, ducks and geese.

 When their butcher announced his retirement in 2008, the Jeffries family decided to build their own on-site butcher shop, complete with a traditional brine curing room as well as smoker to produce custom artisan cuts and sausages.
 Rather than mortgaging off a piece of their farm to finance the project because they had no credit and finance, Walter turned to an innovative new online fundraising tool called Kickstarter.

 Jeffries has created a slew of incentives for backers who pledge various amounts of money — everything from autographed DVDs to shares of fully-processed pastured pork.
 Backers can donate as little or as much as they want.
 Even $5 helps.

 The way Kickstarter works, projects only get funded if they can reach their initial fundraising goal.
 Thankfully, Sugar Mountain Farm has reached it’s initial goal of raising $25,000.
 That was enough to complete the butcher shop, and now any funds pledged will go to the next phase of the project: funding the facilities for on-site slaughter and then the smokehouse.